GalexDL/SleepViewer/README.md

 # Pokemon Sleep Sprite Viewer
-For viewing Pokemon Sleep Sprites.
+Pokemon Sleep Sprite Viewer created by @ItsGalex and with the help of @ElChicoEevee

 - View Animations
 - ITS VERY IMPORTANT YOU CHANGE THE SKIN!!!